 The Tampa Bay Buccaneers are Super Bowl LV Champions after beating the Kansas City Chiefs 31-9.
 The Bucs accept the Lombardi Trophy for the first time since 2003, and only the second time in franchise history.

-The historic game was held in Tampa Bay, Fla. at Raymond James Stadium, therefore making the Bucs the first team in Super Bowl history to play at their home stadium.
+The historic game was held in Tampa Bay, Florida at Raymond James Stadium, therefore making the Bucs the first team in Super Bowl history to play and win at their home stadium.

 With the ongoing COVID-19 pandemic, the Super Bowl looked a little different than it has in previous years.
 A limited number of fans were allowed to attend – 7,500 of whom were vaccinated healthcare professionals invited by the NFL.

 Tom Brady earned the Super Bowl MVP Award for the fifth time in his career.
 The 43-year-old led the Bucs offense, throwing for three touchdowns and completing 21 of 29 passes.
 This was Brady’s 10th Super Bowl appearance and 7th victory.

 The Kansas City Chiefs were heavily favored to win, so the outcome comes as a shock to many NFL fans.
 Important factors to note include both of the Chiefs’ starting tackles being out, as well as Patrick Mahomes playing through his turf toe injury.